 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

-Alphateq Waterproofing can provide a number of balcony waterproofing solutions.
+Alphateq Waterproofing can provide a number of solutions for waterproofing balcony areas.
 We are able to advise you on the best system for your project.
 If you would like to get in touch about the right waterproofing product for your balcony please use our contact form or call 01277 503 110.
 One of our waterproofing experts will be delighted to assist you.

 With the increase in high rise buildings being used in new construction projects, balconies are increasingly part of any design.
 They provide outdoor space for properties above ground floor level, and are often adorned with plants and furniture.
 It is important these areas are protected as they need to withstand frequent rainfall, a variety of weather condition of both high and low temperatures.